Obiohagwu/obiohagwu/_posts/2023-05-25-Building-out-mini-compute-cluster.md

 But whatever, lol, I'm still going to document to publicly document the build, as it might be helpful to others.

 Lets start with the most important component, the GPUs:
 So I decided to go with the RTX 3090s as the base GPUs.
 My primary heuristic for this selection was available flops per dollar.
-Comaparing the 3090 to other GPUs woth coparable VRAM (24GB), the 3090 is a superior option to both the A6000/A5000 and the current 4090.
+Comparing the 3090 to other GPUs with comparable VRAM (24GB), the 3090 is a superior option to both the A6000/A5000 and the current 4090.

-Depending on your needs, you'd need either a server set-up or a workstation setup.
+Depending on your needs, you'd want either a server set-up or a workstation setup.
 Usually, servers are set-ups are ideal for >=4GPUs.

 **Workstation:**
 Workstations are ideal for a smaller number of computers with less heating requirements.
 For such systems, an AMD threadripper CPU is good.
 As opposed to the EPYC line with higher bandwith interconnects and higher core/thread count, the threadripper is generally lower and this doesn't necessarily negate performance for most users, but in our case it might.
 Althoug, if your'e only runing on <3GPUs you don't need much core/thread count.

-The threadripper series also has lower RAM capacity at 128GB, as opposed to EPYC 7502 with
+The threadripper series also has lower RAM capacity at 128GB, as opposed to EPYC 7002/7001 series (7502 in my case).

+Given that I am planning to build-up a server cluster, I will have to go with a server CPU, and accompanying motherboard.
+Given that I chose the 7502 cpu, I will have to go with a rack/server cpu.
+The best I have seen from multiple sources is the ASRock rack ROMED8-2T board.

+**Server:**
+Servers are decent in my experience for,

 **Breakdown**
 - 4x Nvidia RTX 3090